Choosing where to give birth

 Your options about where to have your baby will depend on your needs, risks and your preferences.

-If you're healthy and have no complications (low risk) you could consider any of these birth locations.
+If you're healthy and have no complications (low risk) you could consider either of these birth locations.
 If you have a medical condition, we will recommend that you give birth in our labour ward where specialists are available.
 This is also the case if you need treatment during labour.

 Wherever you choose, the place should feel right for you.
 You can change your mind at any point in your pregnancy and can discuss your preferences with your midwife or obstetrician.